-Things you need to know about Bogotá, Colombia’s highly under-rated capital
+Amazing things to do in Bogotá, Colombia’s highly under-rated capital

 Bogotá totally took us by surprise during our travels.
 From other travellers’ reviews, we expected to hate this orange-bricked metropolis, but after our first 2 weeks in Bogota, using it as a base to have a normal working life during a big freelance project, we ended up loving it.
 We then came back for another 4 months, and have just returned again for another 3.
-This guide will tell you all we know about what to do in Bogota, how to get around and what to pack for the climate.
+This guide will tell you all we know about what to do in Bogota.
 We’ll also direct you to other posts about where to eat, stay and party.

 How to pronounce Bogotá: Boh-goh-TAH (for Brits, use ‘o’ as in ‘got’, not as in ‘go’.)